LAST UPDATED: 26 March 2019

 Australia also imports leather and leather products from a wide variety of countries — including some with no animal welfare laws, and appalling track records of animal cruelty.
 India's leather trade is one of the biggest in the world, and cows who are marched to their slaughter suffer horrific abuse and death.
 Because many provinces forbid the slaughter of 'sacred' cows, these animals are forced to walk long distances across borders to be brutally killed in neighbouring provinces and countries.
 The gruelling journey will be the death of many of these gentle animals.
 Exhausted animals can be beaten and tortured with chilli and tobacco rubbed into their eyes to make them keep walking.

 China — the world's largest exporter of leather — kills millions of cats and dogs for their meat and skin every year.
-Because there is no requirement to label leather products, it can be extremely difficult and often impossible for a consumer to ascertain which species of animal it has come from, and which country he/she was raised in.
+Because there is no requirement to label leather products, it can be extremely difficult and often impossible for a consumer to ascertain which species of animal it has come from, and which country he/she was raised and killed in.

 The wider cost of leather production